-- Famed in Story: They were easily the most feared team coming in, with most of the other teams seeing them as the hugest threat.
+- Famed in Story: They were easily the most feared team coming in, with most of the other teams seeing them as the hugest threat (and even after the race was over, most contestants still did, according to the interviews).
 However, later subverted as, other than the two legs in China, they really did not perform that well, and lived mostly off their reputation.

 - Goshdang It To Heck: Good Southern Christian boys Jet & Cord used swears like "Daggummit!" and "Gosh darnit!"